lucaohost/my-notes/README.md

 # Software Development
+- DLT and DLQ
+  - DLT = Dead Letter Topic
+  - Similar to DLQ (Dead Letter Queue) but used in topic-based messaging systems
+  - Stores messages that failed to be processed
+  - Common in systems like Apache Kafka
+  - Essential for error handling in distributed systems
 - By generating a random UUID like this, can we not randomly overwrite any data that already has that ID?
   - Yes, a randomly generated UUID **could** collide with an existing one, but the probability is extremely low.
 UUID v4 has **122 bits of entropy**, resulting in **2¹²² possible values**.
   - Collision Probability